 Johns Hopkins University

-AB has received research funding from Bayer and NICHD through Johns Hopkins University.
+AB has received research support from Bayer Pharmaceuticals.

 Dr Anne Burke would like to gratefully acknowledge Dr Ruth Lesnewski, a previous contributor to this topic.

 Associate Professor of Family and Community Medicine

 Family Medicine Department

 LL declares that he has no competing interests.

 UCSF and UCD

 SG has served as an Implanon training specialist for Organon Inc.